BioDAS/biodas.github.io/wiki/BioDAS_Community_Portal.md

 Teleconference
 --------------

-The biweekly DAS/2 teleconference has been canceled as of the end of October, when funding for the DAS/2 grant officially expired.
+The biweekly DAS/2 teleconference has been temporarily canceled as of the end of October.
+Dial-in details will be posted once new arrangements have been made.
 Notes from past conferences between 2005-2007 are available from the link below.

 ### Teleconference Minutes